 I thought I knew him.
 I followed his ministry.
 And over the years, I have read and reread his writings.
 But not long ago, I realized I didn’t know as much about the Apostle Paul as I thought.
 (For more on how to study the Bible see “The 4 R Bible Study Method for Everyday Use.”)

-While studying Paul’s life for the 9-week Bible study “Lavish Grace,” I discovered several “new” things about the apostle of grace.
+While studying Paul and his life for the 50-day devotional “Deep Rooted: Growing through the Book of Acts,” I discovered several “new” things about the apostle to the Gentiles.
 Of course they were there all along; I had simply overlooked them.
 Maybe some will be new to you too.

 6 little-known facts about the Apostle Paul

 - Paul didn’t jump right into long-term ministry (Galatians 1:13-18) – In my mind, Paul met Jesus on a dusty road, spent three days fasting in Damascus, regained his eyesight, then jumped right into ministry to the Gentiles and never looked back.
 But a closer examination of Scripture tells a little different story.
 In his letter to the Galatians, Paul wrote he “went immediately into Arabia (Galatians 1:17).”
 In fact, he didn’t return to Jerusalem for three years (Galatians 1:18).
 What did Paul do during all this time in Arabia?
 Many scholars feel this may have been a spiritual retreat for Paul, a time to reconcile everything he knew from the Old Testament Scriptures with his new reality in Christ.
 In Arabia, Paul could immerse himself in the reality of his Savior and focus on learning and growing in preparation for ministry.